 6. Internship experience

-7. Complete education level
+7. Complete educational level

 8. Opportunities to work abroad

-What kind of subjects are taught in Journalism course?
+What subjects are taught in journalism?

 - History of Mass Communication and Culture

 - Understanding Journalism Studies

 - Data Journalism in Theory and Practice

 - Doing Media Research: Approaches and Methods

 - Mediation of Political Violence